benediktmacnair/sampling_bias_project/README.md

 ```

 - **code_02_simulation_study.py**:
-This module replicate all plots in R code **code_02_simulation_results.R**.
+This module replicates all plots in R code **code_02_simulation_results.R**.
 It visualize all results we generated from experiments.
 After implementing acceptance loop and scorecard selection, the results are saved in `curr_accepts`, `curr_rejects`, `stat_list` and `eval_list`. and can be visualized as following example:

 ```python
 from code_02_simulation_results import SimulationResults